 557 A.2d 517 (1989)

-Dills (plaintiff), a private developer, contracted to purchase and develop a tract of land from the Town of Enfield (Enfield) (defendant) for $985,900.
-Dills provided a $100,000 deposit to Enfield.
-Under the terms of the contract, Enfield agreed to convey the property to Dills sixty days after the fulfillment of two conditions: the submission and approval of final construction plans in accordance with contract specifications, and the submission of evidence of sufficient mortgage financing by Dills.
-The contract also provided two termination clauses.
-The first clause allowed Dills to keep his $100,000 deposit and terminate the contract in the event that he failed to obtain mortgage financing.
-The second clause allowed Enfield to keep Dills’ deposit and terminate the contract in the event that Dills failed to submit acceptable final construction plans within a specified time frame.
-Dills submitted preliminary construction plans to Enfield, but never actually submitted acceptable final construction plans.
-Additionally, despite diligent efforts, Dills was unable to obtain mortgage financing.
-On December 19, 1974, Enfield voted to terminate the contract because Dills failed to submit acceptable final construction plans.
-On December 22, 1974, Dills’ attorney notified Enfield Dills was terminating the contract because he was unable to obtain mortgage financing.
-Enfield refused to return Dills’ deposit.
-Dills brought suit in Connecticut state court against Enfield, seeking to recover his $100,000 deposit.
+Timothy Dills (plaintiff), a private developer, contracted to purchase and develop a tract of land from the Town of Enfield, Connecticut (Enfield) (defendant) for $985,900.
+Dills paid a $100,000 deposit to Enfield.
+The parties' contract provided that Enfield would convey the property to Dills 60 days after the fulfillment of two conditions: (1) the submission and approval of final construction plans as specified by the contract and (2) Dills's submission of evidence of sufficient mortgage financing.
+The contract also included two termination provisions.
+The first allowed Dills to reclaim his $100,000 deposit and terminate the contract if he failed to obtain mortgage financing.
+The second allowed Enfield to keep Dills’s deposit and terminate the contract if Dills failed to submit acceptable final construction plans.
+Dills submitted preliminary construction plans to Enfield.
+However, Dills never submitted acceptable final construction plans because, even though he had tried diligently, he was unable to obtain mortgage financing.
+Both Dills and Enfield tried to terminate the contract under the termination provisions.
+On December 19, 1974, Enfield voted to terminate the contract and keep Dills's deposit because Dills had failed to submit acceptable final construction plans.
+On December 22, 1974, Dills’s attorney notified Enfield that Dills was terminating the contract because he was unable to obtain mortgage financing.
+Enfield refused to return Dills’s deposit, and Dills sued Enfield to recover the deposit in Connecticut state court.
 The case was referred to a state referee.
-The referee held that Dills was excused from performance due to impracticability since he was unable to obtain financing.
-The Connecticut state court reversed and entered judgment for Enfield.
-Dills appealed, and the case was transferred to the Connecticut Supreme Court.
+The referee concluded that Dills was excused from performance due to impracticability because he was unable to obtain financing.
+The referee therefore recommended that Dills be allowed to recover his deposit.
+The trial court disagreed with the referee and entered judgment for Enfield.
+Dills appealed to the Connecticut Supreme Court.

 Rule of Law